Introduction

 Deck Composition

 The standard 52-card deck is utilized in the traditional game of 13-card rummy and usually excludes any jokers.
-On the other hand, if playing a variant such as 21-card rummy, it may be necessary to incorporate extra decks into gameplay to accommodate for more cards.
+On the other hand, if playing a variant such as 21-card rummy, it may be necessary to incorporate extra decks into gameplay to accommodate more cards.
 To guarantee each player has their required twenty-one card count, some opt to use multiple sets of regular playing cards instead.

 Risks and Rewards